Extra Crunch roundup: Tonal EC-1, Deliveroo’s rocky IPO, is Substack really worth $650M? – TechCrunch

 Seeking more insight into these liquidity options, Alex interviewed:

-- DigitalOcean CEO Yancey Spruill, whose company went public via IPO;
+- DigitalOcean CEO Yancey Spruill, whose company went public via IPO.

-- Latch CFO Garth Mitchell, who discussed his startup’s merger with real estate SPAC $TSIA;
+- Latch CFO Garth Mitchell, who discussed his startup’s merger with real estate SPAC $TSIA.

 - Brian Cruver, founder and CEO of AlertMedia, which recently sold to a private equity firm.